-I conduct research into cancers of the skin and gastrointestinal tract, and more recently in cancer control.
-To that end, I have pursued two parallel but complementary paths, focusing on discovering how environmental and genetic factors interact to cause cancer on the one hand, and then applying this knowledge to the prevention and control of disease on the other.
+Professor David Whiteman conducts research into cancers of the skin and gastrointestinal tract, and more recently in cancer control.
+To that end, he has pursued two parallel but complementary paths, focusing on discovering how environmental and genetic factors interact to cause cancer on the one hand, and then applying this knowledge to the prevention and control of disease on the other.

-Currently, I lead the QSkin Study, the world’s largest prospective study of skin cancer with almost 44,000 participants.
+David leads the QSkin Study, the world’s largest prospective study of skin cancer with almost 44,000 participants.
 This cohort is measuring absolute and relative risks for basal and squamous cell carcinomas (BCC and SCC) and melanoma associated with phenotypic, lifestyle, clinical, and environmental factors, from which to build novel, valid decision tools for doctors and patients.
-The cohort is also measuring the impacts of protective behaviours and we are estimating the burden (mortality, costs, etc.) of skin cancer in Australia.
-In 2013, I was awarded a $3.4 million NHMRC project grant to collect DNA samples from 19,000 QSkin participants and perform a genome-wide association study – one of the largest studies of its type ever conducted in Australia.
+The cohort is also measuring the impacts of protective behaviours and estimating the burden (mortality, costs, etc.) of skin cancer in Australia.
+In 2013, he was awarded a $3.4 million NHMRC project grant to collect DNA samples from 19,000 QSkin participants and perform a genome-wide association study – one of the largest studies of its type ever conducted in Australia.

-I also study oesophageal cancer, and its premalignant precursor, Barrett’s oesophagus.
+He also studies oesophageal cancer, and its premalignant precursor, Barrett’s oesophagus.
 These investigations continue through rewarding collaborations with national (PROBE-NET consortium) and international (BEACON consortium) investigators.

-More recently, I have taken a broader interest in cancer control, using the data generated from epidemiological studies to develop estimates of cancer burden with a view to informing health policy.
+More recently, David has taken a broader interest in cancer control, using the data generated from epidemiological studies to develop estimates of cancer burden with a view to informing health policy.
 This work was commissioned originally by Cancer Council Australia, and has now expanded into a new program of work.

 Melanoma and skin cancer

-- Multiple causal pathways to melanoma: During my doctoral studies supervised by Adele Green, I observed that melanomas may be grouped according to the expression of the p53 tumour suppressor gene, and that p53 expression was associated with patterns of sun exposure.
-From these observations, I proposed the ‘divergent pathway hypothesis’ which proposed that sunlight’s role in causing melanoma differs depending upon host phenotype and the anatomic site of the target cell.
+- Multiple causal pathways to melanoma: During doctoral studies supervised by Adele Green, he observed that melanomas may be grouped according to the expression of the p53 tumour suppressor gene, and that p53 expression was associated with patterns of sun exposure.
+From these observations, he proposed the ‘divergent pathway hypothesis’ which proposed that sunlight’s role in causing melanoma differs depending upon host phenotype and the anatomic site of the target cell.

-- Identified risk factors for childhood melanoma: I conducted the world’s first analytical studies of childhood melanoma, firstly documenting the incidence of these cancers before identifying causal factors.
+- Identified risk factors for childhood melanoma: David conducted the world’s first analytical studies of childhood melanoma, firstly documenting the incidence of these cancers before identifying causal factors.

-- Defined the ‘critical period’ for sun exposure: By cataloguing melanoma incidence rates among migrants around the world, I showed conclusively that exposure to high levels of sunlight in childhood is strongly associated with cutaneous melanoma.
+- Defined the ‘critical period’ for sun exposure: By cataloguing melanoma incidence rates among migrants around the world, David Whiteman showed conclusively that exposure to high levels of sunlight in childhood is strongly associated with cutaneous melanoma.

-- Melanocyte responses to sunlight: With Elke Hacker, Nick Hayward and Michael Kimlin (QUT), we conducted clinical trials exposing human volunteers to solar simulated UV radiation, demonstrating that melanocytes proliferate in response to sunlight, and that this is blocked by sunscreen.
-We also identified a key role for the MC1R pigmentation gene in controlling the rate at which melanocytes proliferate.
+- Melanocyte responses to sunlight: Trials were conducted with Elke Hacker, Nick Hayward and Michael Kimlin (QUT), exposing human volunteers to solar simulated UV radiation and demonstrating that melanocytes would proliferate in response to sunlight; and this is blocked by sunscreen.
+It was also identified that the MC1R pigmentation gene played a key role in controlling the rate at which melanocytes proliferate.

-- Using data from the QSkin study, we have developed risk prediction models of keratinocyte cancers (BCC and SCC), and for melanoma
+- Using data from the QSkin study, risk prediction models for keratinocyte cancers (BCC and SCC), and for melanoma have been developed.

-- We showed that smoking doubles the risk of developing SCC of the skin, even after controlling for other causal factors, but does not increase the risk of BCC or melanoma
+- It was shown that smoking doubles the risk of developing SCC of the skin, even after controlling for other causal factors, but does not increase the risk of BCC or melanoma.

 Barrett’s oesophagus and oesophageal cancer

-- Our population-based epidemiological studies of Barrett’s oesophagus and oesophageal adenocarcinoma demonstrated convincingly that obesity is a key risk factors for these conditions.
+- Population-based epidemiological studies of Barrett’s oesophagus and oesophageal adenocarcinoma demonstrated convincingly that obesity is a key risk factor for these conditions.

-- We also showed that smoking has very different effects on oesophageal adenocarcinoma and oesophageal squamous cell carcinoma.
+- It was shown that smoking has very different effects on oesophageal adenocarcinoma and oesophageal squamous cell carcinoma.

-- Our analyses confirmed that aspirin and NSAIDs reduce the risk of oesophageal adenocarcinoma, as does infection with Helicobacter pylori also reduces the risk of this cancer.
+- Collective analyses confirmed that aspirin and NSAIDs reduce the risk of oesophageal adenocarcinoma.Infection with Helicobacter pylori also reduces the risk of this cancer.

 Preventable fractions of cancer

-- In 2015, we published a landmark series of 14 papers that estimated the burden of cancers in Australia that are due to modifiable factors.
+- In 2015, David published a landmark series of 14 papers that estimated the burden of cancers in Australia that are due to modifiable factors.

 - Fellow of the Australian Academy of Health and Medical Sciences